Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 Instagram Reels tools

-- Reels users can select an audio clip from Instagram’s massive music library to accompany the video content they publish on Instagram.
+- Reels users can select an audio clip from Instagram’s massive music library to accompany the short-form videos they publish on Instagram.

 - Content creators can apply a number of effects or augmented reality filters to the video.